-- A letter of concern to President Uribe signed by 60 members of the US Congress - A delegation to Urabá of officials from the US, British, Spanish, Canadian, and Dutch embassies and the United Nations - Numerous press releases by national and international NGOs - Supportive articles in Colombian national newspapers
+• A letter of concern to President Uribe signed by 60 members of the US Congress from and towards

+• A delegation to Urabá of officials from the US, British, Spanish, Canadian, and Dutch embassies and the United Nations experience.
+They will never forget the dedication, the creativity, the humility and the courage of the communities that are standing up nonviolently to some of the most vicious paramilitary groups in the world.
+The volunteers bring this inspiration with them when they return home to pass on to others.

+Numerous press releases by national and international NGOs Supportive articles in Colombian PBI, whom they see showing a steadfast commitment to their struggle for civil liberties.
+They have expressed on numerous occasions how much moral support they get from PBI's presence and how it strengthens them to carry on.

+The volunteers who have had the opportunity to live in Cacarica and San José de Apartadó have been changed forever by the national newspapers

-- A special meeting between the European diplomatic delegation and Vice President Santos - Public statements of support for PBI from UK government minister William Rammell, as well as the French Ambassador - A public communiqué by the European Union - Public expression of concern by the Inter-American Commission on Human Rights - A motion of support before the Australian Senate.
+• A special meeting between the European diplomatic delegation and Vice President Santos

+Public statements of support for PBI from UK government minister William Rammell, as well as the French Ambassador

+• A public communiqué by the European Union

+Public expression of concern by the Inter-American Commission on Human Rights

+• A motion of support before the Australian Senate.